Hello, I'm Ryan.

 In the summer of 2017, I moved back to Batesville, Arkansas.
 I officially launched "Ryan Longo Design" as my own graphic design business that August, and only a few months later was married.
 Over the next few years, my graphic design business had its ups and downs.
 At the beginning of 2020, I decided that rather than using my expertise to be a smaller part of a lot of businesses, I'd rather be a larger part of one business.
 I became the sales and marketing manager at a new local discount retail store.
 Things were going well there, but after only about a month of being in business, the owner suddenly had a brain issue.
 He remained in the hospital with countless scans and procedures, and after over a month of no real progress, he passed away.
 The family decided to close the business, and I needed to find somewhere else to work.
 I went back to doing graphic design for various businesses, while also continuing to work for my church.
 Getting hired in marketing and design in a small town during the covid-19 was no easy task, and with a number of attempts, it was just bad timing for most businesses.

 Wood Family Dealerships

 In August of 2020, a marketing manager position opened up at Wood Family Dealerships in our town.
-The official names of the two dealerships are "Stanley Wood Chevrolet Buick GMC Cadillac" and "Scott Wood Chrysler Dodge Jeep Ram."
+The official names of the two dealerships were "Stanley Wood Chevrolet Buick GMC Cadillac" and "Scott Wood Chrysler Dodge Jeep Ram."
 This was my first job in the auto industry, but I learned quickly.
-This has been my favorite job I have ever had, and most successful as well.
-I have had incredible success in this position over the last year, and there really have been no significant issues or strains on my relationship with our dealership or other managers.
+I had incredible success in this position while I was there, and I still have a good relationship with the dealership and other managers there.